larsvilhuber/ssb-demo/code/Description-docker-conf.md

-# Demonstration of Synthetic and Confidential Data Processing
+# Using Containers to Validate Research on Confidential Data

+Author: Lars Vilhuber

+Date: 2022-09-12

 ## Introduction

 We demonstrate a simple scenario of using containers (in this case, Docker) hosted on cloud platform (in this case, CodeOcean) to facilitate synthetic and confidential data processing.
 The purpose of using containers is to provide users with access to synthetic data and coding resources such that their analysis is easily reproducible, while retaining portability and adaptability on the data provider's side to facilitate validation against the confidential data.

 The use of cloud providers removes the need for users of the synthetic to install anything locally.
 The use of containers enforces reproducibility out-of-box when using synthetic data, as well as streamlines validation against the confidential data (which is in essence a replication of the analysis on the synthetic data).
 Furthermore, it enables scalability.
 CodeOcean is a commercial service facilitating that process by making the resources available through a web browser, though the basic functionality can be achieved on any container system.
 Options include [Wholetale](https://wholetale.org), [Gigantum](https://gigantum.com/), and others.
 Finally, users who wish to not use such services can also typically provide their own setup for the synthetic data component, at very little additional cost or effort.
-For data providers, the tools used (containers) are widely used by numerous cloud providers, are transparent in how they are built, and allow for in-depth security scanning while retaining much of the flexibility that researchers and IT providers seak.
+For data providers, the tools used (containers) are widely used by numerous cloud providers, are transparent in how they are built, and allow for in-depth security scanning while retaining much of the flexibility that researchers and IT providers seek.

+The use of containers in this way is novel as a systematic way to provide scalable, potentially high-throughput validation, and differs in usage from previous methods, such as the Cornell Synthetic Data Server.
+However, it has been used in a small number of well-published instances in the economics literature for precisely this kind of purpose, and uses methods that are very widespread in the computer science community.
+We believe that it is promising as a modern way of implementing validation when data are confidential.

 ## Details